MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Canvas_App_2.md

 1. Select **Insert** tab

 2. Select **Icons \| Add**.
+Select an Icon.
 At this point it does not matter which icon we select as we want the value to be dynamic.

 3. Resize and place the icon to the left of the buttons